Shayani-web/INFT5021-PROJECT_CODE_2025-SP2-203-Federated-Learning-Prototype-/src/fedleo_README.md

 **Key Steps:**

-#### Initialization:
+#### Initialisation:
 - Moves the global model to the specified device (GPU if available, otherwise CPU).
-- Initializes lists to track training loss, accuracy, total time, and energy consumption.
+- Initialises lists to track training loss, accuracy, total time, and energy consumption.

 ### 6.1 Per Global Round (for `args.epochs` rounds):